 Corporate town hall meetings are extremely popular for good reason.
-They bring together people from all different departments, give employees a chance to hear about strategic initiatives from leadership, and open up the floor for questions and idea sharing.
-They are advertised as a way for employees, managers, leadership, and even board members to come together in a safe space and talk about the direction of a company.
+They are more than just a company meeting – they bring together people from all different departments, give employees a chance to hear about strategic initiatives from leadership, build trust between employees and senior leaders, and open up the floor for questions and idea sharing.
+Townhall meetings, sometimes referred to as all-hands meetings, are advertised as a way for employees, managers, leadership, and even board members to come together in a safe space and talk about the direction of a company.
 Many town halls, however, can slip into a snooze-inducing data dump when it’s the same people talking over and over about details that most people already have heard.
 Do you want to run an effective town hall meeting?
 We’ll show you how to plan and execute a successful town hall meeting below.

 Company town halls should be fun, engaging, and give employees a place to want to share and ask questions.
 In order to create this kind of space, companies need to liven up the traditional format and add a bit of excitement to their town hall meetings.

 Here are five engaging, effective elements to include in your company’s next town hall: